fedtti/GuideLines/Style/index.md

 |– main.scss

-N.B.: The 7-1 rule can be applied as needed, don't create a themes folder if not necessary.
+N.B.: The 7-1 rule can be applied as needed, for example don't create a themes folder if not necessary.

 We can make a little change on this structure by adding, for every folder, an entry point file which will import all the files of that folder.
 For example, the layout folder, could contain a __layout.scss which will import all the other scss file contained in the layout folder.